wuaw/battle-notify/README.md

 The `config` folder contains all of the files necessary to customize the events that are shown.

+## Abnormality Events

-This is an example event:
+This is an example of an abnormality event:
 ```
 	// Enrage Expiring, notify at 12 and 6 seconds remaining
 ,	{